 12.1.
-RCE
+RCE Integration Environment

-In ZEROBrine, several different groups of scientists provide specialized tools for specific tasks.
+In ZERO BRINE, several different groups of scientists provide inputs for technology tools for specific tasks.
 These tools have to be integrated into one single software to be used together in the envisioned scientific projects.
-Furthermore the tools need to be accessible to everyone inside of the project without additional overhead or maintenance effort.
-To address this requirement the RCE Framework was adapted to suit the needs of the ZEROBrine Project and to make the developed tools easily available.
+Furthermore, the tools need to be accessible to everyone inside the project without additional overhead or maintenance effort.
+To address this requirement, RCE was adapted to suit the needs of the ZERO BRINE project and to make the developed tools easily available.

-RCE was developed at DLR as an open source, freely available, platform independent and distributed integration environment for scientists and engineers to analyze, optimize, and design complex systems.
+RCE was developed at DLR as an open source, freely available, platform independent and distributed integration environment for scientists and engineers to analyse, optimize, and design complex systems.
 RCE provides a platform for sharing different tools from different teams within the project, grouping them into functional workflows that can be executed automatically.
 As each tool has to be integrated only once to be accessible to everyone in the project, both the maintenance and the integration effort are low and manageable.
-Therefore RCE is fulfilling the requirements detailed above.
+Therefore, RCE is fulfilling the requirements detailed above.